angular/angular/aio/content/guide/router-reference.md

 The `data` property in the third route is a place to store arbitrary data associated with this specific route.
 The data property is accessible within each activated route.
 Use it to store items such as page titles, breadcrumb text, and other read-only, static data.
-You can use the [resolve guard](guide/router-tutorial-toh#resolve-guard) to retrieve dynamic data.
+Use the [resolve guard](guide/router-tutorial-toh#resolve-guard) to retrieve dynamic data.

 The empty path in the fourth route represents the default path for the application&mdash;the place to go when the path in the URL is empty, as it typically is at the start.
 This default route redirects to the route for the `/heroes` URL and, therefore, displays the `HeroesListComponent`.